TLX542/limbus_auto_play/readme.md

 1. **Download** the `limbus_auto_play.zip` file from the released tab
 2. **Extract** all files to a folder
 3. **Run** `installer.bat` as Administrator (it will install Python and required packages)
-4. **Double-click** `LAP.py` to start the auto player
+4. **Double-click** `LAP.pyw` to start the GUI auto player

 That's it!
-The script will guide you through the rest.
+The GUI will guide you through the rest.

 ---